tonylindeberg/pygabor/README.md

 Notably, while the current code is written for offline experiments, the underlying approach is fully time-causal and time-recursive, and should therefore be highly suitable for real-time applications.

-For examples of how to apply these functions for computing scale-space features, please see the enclosed Jupyter notebook [timecausgabordemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/timecausgabordemo.ipynb).
+For examples of how to apply these functions for computing time-causal time-frequency transforms, please see the enclosed Jupyter notebook
+[timecausgabordemo.ipynb](https://github.com/tonylindeberg/pygabor/blob/main/timecausgabordemo.ipynb).